-Both point and non-point sources may contribute CBOD_u and NBOD (i.e., organic loading) to a given waterbody.
+Both point and non-point sources may contribute $CBOD_u$ and NBOD (i.e., organic loading) to a given waterbody.
 Potential sources of organic loading are numerous and often occur in combination.
 In rural areas, storm runoff from row crops, livestock pastures, animal waste application sites, and feedlots can transport significant loads of organic loading.
 Nationwide, poorly treated municipal sewage comprises a major source of organic compounds that are hydrolyzed to create additional organic loading.
 Urban storm water runoff, sanitary sewer overflows, and combined sewer overflows can be significant sources of organic loading.

 All potential sources of organic loading in the watershed were identified based on an evaluation of current land use/cover information on watershed activities (e.g., agricultural management activities).
 The source assessment was used as the basis for development of the model and ultimate analysis of the TMDL allocations.
-The organic loading within the watershed included both point and non-point sources.
+The organic loading assessment within the watershed included both point and non-point sources.

 3.2.2.
-Point Sources in the Mallard Creek Watershed
+Point Sources in the Chase Creek Watershed

 ADEM maintains a database of current NPDES permits and GIS files that locate each permitted outfall.
 This database includes municipal, semi-public/private, industrial, mining, industrial storm water, and concentrated animal feeding operations (CAFOs) permits.
-From a search of the database no point sources were found in the modeled portion of the Mallard Creek watershed.
+Table 3-1, below, shows the permitted point sources in the watershed that discharge into or upstream of the impaired segment.